-One of my many jobs this year has been the rollout of my school’s iPad program, funded by the generous support of our Parents and Friends Association.
+One of my many jobs this year has been the rollout of my school’s iPad program.
 Working in close collaboration with my colleague, who works as a part-time IT technician, and the school administration, I’ve learnt some valuable lessons about iPad VPP management, and explored effective pedagogical strategies for integrating iPads into K-3 classrooms.

 1) Technical iPad management has come a LONG way since 2012.

 While many people know of my work as a Research Assistant on the TIPS2012 iPad Project (Edith Cowan University, 2012), not many are aware of my other role – as the poor guy tasked with the technical setup and management of 120 iPads for the School of Education.
 These were the days before the introduction of the Volume Purchasing Program for Australia, and before the development of Apple Configurator … and to put it mildly, it was an incredibly time-consuming and tedious process.

 Fast forward to 2014, and the discovery that my school uses the Meraki Mobile Deployment Solution from CISCO.
 Now, I rarely promote products on my blog, but I can honestly say that Meraki is a true time-saver – and well worth whatever it costs to use!
 While it takes at least 20 minutes / device to install the Meraki profile on the iPads (if all goes well), the time savings lie in the ability to remotely purchase and push new apps onto selected devices over WiFi.
 This is the one caveat of using Meraki – you must have excellent WiFi bandwidth for it to be effective.
 As I discovered, it also pays not to try and remotely deploy apps to 60 iPads off the one router (for first time setup).
 Downloading 10GB+ of new apps / device is not a good idea.
 Placing the iPads around the school, and checking that apps are downloading properly is the way to go.